ivangfr/springboot-rsocket-webflux-aop/README.md

 - **movie-client-ui**

-  Open a new terminal and, inside `springboot-rsocket-webflux-aop` root folder, run one of the following commands (it should match with the one picked to run `movie-server`)
+  Open a new terminal and, inside `springboot-rsocket-webflux-aop` root folder, run the profile's command you picked to run `movie-server`

   | Profile           | Command                                                                                              |
   | ----------------- | ---------------------------------------------------------------------------------------------------- |